FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a name="getarecording"></a>
 # **GetARecording**
-> RecordingResult GetARecording (string accountId, string recordingId)
+> RecordingResult GetARecording (string recordingId)

 Get a Recording